-Winterization is a complicated process, with several steps and procedures required to protect a system from snowfall and freezing temperatures.
-For that reason, we recommend you hire a licensed irrigation technicians to handle the equipment winterization.
+Winterization is a complicated process, with several steps required to protect an irrigation installation from snowfall and freezing temperatures.
+For that reason, we recommend you hire an irrigation technician to handle the equipment winterization.
 They are your best chance to safeguard your system.

 You will want to avoid restarting an irrigation system until the threat of frost has passed.
 When that may be is hard to predict and varies from region to region.
 In Chicago you will probably have to wait until late April.